 - Valve body: The body fits in between two flanges, frequently in wafer body or lug body styles.

 These features are crucial to the functions of the butterfly valve, and they ensure the following advantages:

 - Easy operation for fast opening and closing

 - Simple design with few parts, resulting in cost-effectiveness

 Butterfly Valve Applications

 How are butterfly valves used?
 In most cases, large-volume water and slurry applications utilize these valves.
-You can find them in the agricultural sector for water supply.
-Ships also use them in large-capacity piping, including suction lines for aft ocean water.
+Butterfly valves are also essential pipeline components in the dairy, food and beverage industries.

 Other common application areas are: